View Announcements by Category:

 Funeral Services:

-Friends are encouraged to support Nancy’s family by sharing memories on her tribute page at prayfuneral.com.
-A graveside service will be held at Riverside cemetery in Bellevue, Mich. on Tuesday, July 6, 2021 at 11 a.m.
-If desired, the family suggests memorial contributions to The Alzheimer’s Association.
+Friends are encouraged to support Barbara’s family by attending services or sharing memories on her tribute page at prayfuneral.com.
+A memorial service was held on Tuesday, July 12, 2021 at the Peace Lutheran Church in Charlotte, with Pastor Neil Brady officiating.
+The funeral was webcast so you may watch it from any computer, smartphone, or mobile device that has internet access.
+Go to prayfuneral.com, click on Barbara’s tribute, then click on photos and videos from your computer, or media from your smart phone.
+If desired, the family suggests memorial contributions to CROP Hunger Walk.
 The family is in the care of Pray Funeral Home, Charlotte.

 Read More